Your Guide to Finding the Best Matcha Tea

 Ceremonial Grade Matcha

 Ceremonial matcha is the highest ranking of matcha green tea.
 This classification certifies that the matcha powder is made using only the freshest and youngest leaves of the tea plant.
-These tea leaves are also sourced only from the first of four yearly harvests.
+These tea leaves are also sourced only from the first harvest of four yearly harvests.

 Premium Grade Matcha